11. Pionix BelayBox

 11.1.1.
 The BelayBox hardware

-As both Yeti and Yak Board are also released as Open Hardware under CERN Open Hardware Licence Version 2 (Permissive), we are very happy to point you to the schematics and design files and also the firmware:
+As both - Yeti and Yak board - are released as Open Hardware under CERN Open Hardware Licence Version 2 (Permissive), we are very happy to point you to the schematics and design files and also the firmware:

 The 3D files of the BelayBox case components can be downloaded here: BelayBox 3D files.